HumanAssisted/JACS/docs/schema/decision.md

 ## approvedBy

-Proof of signature, meant to be embedded in other documents.
+Cryptographic signature to be embedded in other documents.
 Signature may be validated with registrar.

 `approvedBy`